The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The main goal of the \phasetwo\ commissioning was to evaluate the beam background condition in the VXD volume before its installation.

-Being very close to the interaction point, high background levels could cause radiation damage to the SVD sensors, and cause high hit occupancy as well, which could degrade tracking performance and increase data rates in the DAQ.
+Being very close to the interaction point, high background levels could cause radiation damage to the SVD sensors, as well as an increased hit occupancy, which could degrade tracking performance and increase data rates in the DAQ.
 The most restrictive limit was related to the degradation in the tracking performance.
 Background levels in the SVD are measured by the hit occupancy, and the equivalent limit in the Layer~3 hit occupancy is about 3\%.
 Another task of the \phasetwo\ commissioning was to check the performance and stability of the SVD.
-The \phasetwo\ commissioning was the first test in the real Belle~II environment where any noise interaction to other subdetector systems could happen.
+The \phasetwo\ commissioning was the first test in the real Belle~II environment where any noise interaction to other subdetector systems could occur.
 Another important purpose of \phasetwo\ was to test the VXD installation, using the developed procedures and tools.